- Grades 6-12

 It’s free to enter.
 All submissions must be received by March 3, 2025.

-4. Write The World Competitions
+4. Write the World Competitions

-Not only is Write the World one of my favorite places to find writing resources, but it also hosts free, monthly contests with cash prizes.
+Not only is Write the World one of my favorite places to find writing resources, but it also hosts free monthly contests with cash prizes.
 There are also opportunities for feedback, and lots of ideas to help students get started.

 With a student account, young writers draft and submit their work on the website.
 ADVERTISEMENT